serikatnewbie/serikatnewbie.github.io/data/authors/zran.md

 order: 6
 ---

-Pwn and Forensic player at CP Enjoyer
+Pwn and Forensics player at CP Enjoyer